jakubstetz/portfolio-projects-infra/README.md

 # 📦 Infrastructure for Portfolio Project Demos

 This repository defines the AWS infrastructure for deploying my portfolio project demos using Terraform.
-It provisions EC2 instances and RDS databases, along with the roles and security groups needed to facilitate cross-resource communication.
+It provisions an EC2 instance and RDS databases, along with the roles and security groups needed to facilitate cross-resource communication.
 This codified infrastructure allows me to launch and tear down project deployments with minimal effort.

 ## 🚀 What It Does